Cavidan-oss/Javidan_Karimli_IDS706_ComplexSqlQueryDatabricks/README.md

 ```

 ### Explanation
-- **JOIN**: We join the `OlympicDictionary` dataset with the `OlympicSummer` using `code`.
+- **JOIN**: We join the `olympicdictionary_jk645` dataset with the `olympicsummer_jk645` using `code`.
 This allows us to connect country information details with their sportments in respective performances in the Summer Olympics.
 - **GROUP BY**: The query groups the results by `Country`, `Medal`, to count the total number of each medals won by each country.
 - **Having**: Removing unnecessary NULL values from the result.
 - **ORDER BY**: The query sorts the final output by the `TotalMedals` (called cnt) in descending order, showing countries with the highest number of medals first.